 Ask the participant if he or she is still experiencing cold symptoms.
 It is possible that a participant will experience a cold that won't be resolved at the time of a study visit.
 The participant should return the completed WURSS-21 forms at the time of the current visit and get more to keep at home in case they are needed.
 The participant will continue to complete WURSS-21 forms until the cold has resolved.
 The participant should return the balance of the completed forms at the next study visit to complete the 'cold packet'.
 The cold packet will get entered with the next visit's data.
 Ex: If a cold starts between visits 5 and 6 and is ongoing at the time of visit 6, the participant will turn in any completed forms at visit 6.
 These will be held in the participant's folder.
-He/she will continue to complete WURSS-21 forms until the cold is resolved.
-The balance of the forms will be turned in at visit 7.
+He/she will continue to complete WURSS-21 forms until the cold packet will get entered with visit 7.
 The entire cold packet will get entered with visit 7 data.